MoWenMAH/LegacyMC/README.md

     - (Since WorldGuard for Bukkit #1060 wasn't available at the time, and the Permissions plugin could only prevent block destruction globally by revoking the build permission for an entire group, I had to separate 'the World' and 'the Lobby' into two different worlds to protect the lobby).
   - **2. August 2**: Launched open beta.
   - (I rented a cloud server running Ubuntu and connected to it via Xshell."Back then, I thought SSH was strictly for remote access, just like Windows Remote Desktop.
 But later, while working with a dictionary pen (YDP031, running Android) (Figure 3), I realized SSH could also connect to a local OS.
 That's when it clicked for me: SSH is actually a tool for controlling an OS, and can be accessed by any OS.
 Describing it as a 'shell' is so spot on!
 XD.This later proved helpful when I was researching iOS downgrades)
+  - Thanks to everyone who reported bugs and provided feedback!
   - Ubuntu commands:
   - sudo apt update
   - sudo apt install openjdk-8-jre-headless